linode/docs/docs/websites/cms/high-availability-wordpress.md

         chmod 755 /var/www/example.com/public_html/

-5. Once your WordPress installation steps have been completed, copy your configurations to your second Linode.
+5. Once the WordPress installation steps have been completed, copy the configurations to your second Linode.
 Replace x.x.x.x with the second Linode's IP address.

         rsync /var/www/* x.x.x.x:/var/www/.

-6. Log in to your second Linode and restart Apache.
+6. Log in to the second Linode and restart Apache.

         sudo service apache2 restart

-You should now be able to visit your new Wordpress site on both of your Linodes, and updates from one Linode should be seen immediately on the other.
+You should now be able to visit the new Wordpress site on both of your Linodes, and updates from one Linode should be seen immediately on the other.

 ##Configure Your Nodebalancer